 “Today, the jury told the world that what we all saw with our own eyes was not a crime.
 My friends, I am here to tell the jury … what we saw was a crime.
 No, we will not tolerate the savage beating of our citizens by a few renegade cops. … We must not endanger the reforms we have achieved by resorting to mindless acts.
 We must not push back progress by striking back blindly.”

-Logic, civility, and above all else, decorum is thrown out the window when it comes to a Black male being killed by cops not of his own race.
+Logic, civility, and above all else, decorum is thrown out the window when it comes to a Black male being killed or beaten by cops not of his own race.
 The rioters felt emboldened by Bradley’s words, said to be the dog whistle to go out and destroy the city, while Black business owners felt that the beatings were an excuse just to go wild.
 It was often referred to as Marti Gras by veterans of the riots.